oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `nsg_ids` - A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
 	* Autonomous Databases with private access require at least 1 Network Security Group (NSG).
 The nsgIds array cannot be empty.
 * `open_mode` - The `DATABASE OPEN` mode.
 You can open the database in `READ_ONLY` or `READ_WRITE` mode.
-* `operations_insights_status` - Status of the Operations Insights for this Autonomous Database.
+* `operations_insights_status` - Status of Operations Insights for this Autonomous Database.
 * `permission_level` - The Autonomous Database permission level.
 Restricted mode allows access only to admin users.
 * `private_endpoint` - The private endpoint for the resource.
 * `private_endpoint_ip` - The private endpoint Ip address for the resource.